altaga/Shock-Protector/README.md

 # RPi Zero Power Profiler Device Setup:

-Para utilizar el power profiler, utilice una raspberry pi zero para realizar el control Serial del profiler y ademas poder recibir los comandos por la MQTT API de nRF Cloud.
+To use the power profiler, we use a raspberry pi zero to perform the Serial control of the profiler and also be able to receive the commands through the MQTT API of nRF Cloud.

 ### **Setup MQTT API**:

-Para obtener las credenciales para utilizar el MQTT API de nRF segui los pasos de la siguiente documentacion oficial.
+To obtain the credentials to use the nRF MQTT API follow the steps in the following official documentation.

 https://nrfcloud.com/#/docs/guides/mqtt

-Para obtener todas las credenciales y certificados necesarios utilice el software Postman.
+To obtain all the necessary credentials and certificates use the Postman software.

 <img src="./Images/postman.png" width="1000">

-Para poder recibir los mensajes por MQTT utilice la libreria paho-mqtt, todo el codigo estara en la carpeta "PPK rpi".
+In order to receive messages through MQTT use the paho-mqtt library, all the code will be in the "PPK rpi" folder.

-Consideraciones importantes:
+Important considerations:

-- Guardar los 3 certificados en la carpeta Certs.
+- Save the 3 certificates in the Certs folder.
-- Escribir tu Endpoint correspondiente en el codigo main.py
+- Write your corresponding Endpoint in the main.py code
-- Escribir tu clientId correspondiente en el codigo main.py
+- Write your corresponding clientId in the main.py code

         EndPoint = "XXXXXXXXXXXXXXX.iot.us-east-1.amazonaws.com"
         Client = "account-XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX